ChrSchiller/dl_forest_disturbance/README.md

 Rscript ./01_prepare_datasets/01_acquire_meta_senf.R
 ```

 and so on.
 Note that you need to download the raw datasets beforehand (see paper for details) and change the directories according to your needs.
 The code in 02_get_times directory needs to be executed for each dataset once - choose pre-training and finetuning code accordingly.
-WHile the pretraining data is openly accessible already, the finetuning data can be made available upon reasonable request.
+While the pretraining data is openly accessible already, the finetuning data can be made available upon reasonable request.

 Note: The dataset preparation code requires a Sentinel-2 datacube preprocessed using the FORCE algorithm (https://force-eo.readthedocs.io/en/latest/index.html), e.g. as available on the EO-Lab platform (https://eo-lab.org/en/; https://github.com/CODE-DE-EO-Lab/community_FORCE) for Germany.